List of recurring actors in the James Bond film series: Joe Don Baker

 In 1987, Joe Don Baker got the role of the villain Brad Whitaker in the Bond film The Living Daylights, starring Timothy Dalton as James Bond.
 In 1995 and 1997 Baker returned to the series, this time playing a different character, CIA agent Jack Wade, in GoldenEye and Tomorrow Never Dies with Pierce Brosnan as Bond.

 The character of Wade is similar to that of CIA agent Darius Jedburgh, played by Baker in the 1985 BBC Television serial Edge of Darkness.
 He was nominated for "Best Actor" by the British Academy Television Awards.
 This serial was directed by Martin Campbell, who also cast Baker as Wade in GoldenEye.

-Baker was said to have actually tried out for the role of James Bond once for Live and Let Die.

-Baker also shares a birthday with fellow Bond girl Maud Adams.